ZSShen/MeltingPot/README.md

 ```sh
 valgrind ./engine/bin/debug/cluster --conf ./engine/cluster.conf
 ```
-Note that if we apply valgrind for memory debugging, there will be a "still-reachable" alert in the summary report.
+Note that if we apply valgrind for memory debugging, valgrind will produce a "still-reachable" alert in the summary report.
 This is due to the side effect produced by GLib.
 MeltingPot should be memory safe :-).

 ## **Contact**
 Please contact me via the mail ***andy.zsshen@gmail.com***.